Afriyie Acquah: Al Batin

 On 22 June 2021, Acquah signed a two-year deal with Saudi Arabian club Al Batin FC as a free agent after his contract with Yeni Malatyaspor expired.
 He was released on 1 January 2022.

 Al-Quwa Al-Jawiya

 On 1 February 2023, Acquah joined Iraqi club Al-Quwa Al-Jawiya.

 International career

 On 26 February 2012, Acquah was called up to the Ghana squad to face Chile.
-Acquah made his senior Ghana debut against Chile on 29 February 2012 at the PPL Park in Chester, Pennsylvania, USA.
+Acquah made his senior Ghana debut against Chile on 29 February 2012, at the PPL Park in Chester, Pennsylvania, USA.
 On 13 October 2012, in Civo Stadium, Lilongwe he scored a goal for Ghana against Malawi.

 In May 2014, Acquah was named in a provisional 26-man squad in the FIFA World Cup by Ghana manager James Kwesi Appiah.
 On 2 June 2014, Acquah was selected in Ghana's squad for the 2014 tournament.
 Acquah made his World Cup debut, coming on as a substitute for Mohammed Rabiu in the 76th minute, in a 2–1 loss against Portugal.

+He went to the Africa Cup of Nations in 2015 Equatorial Guinea, where Ghana reached the final and lost to the Ivory Coast 9–8 on penalties after a 0–0 draw.
+Acquah was the Man of the Match but missed his penalty.